DLew2024/2048-App/README.md

 ## Contact

 For support or feedback, please contact me at dlew.dev@gmail.com.
-We appreciate your input and are always looking to improve your gaming experience.
+I appreciate your input and I am always looking to improve your gaming experience.

 ---